Maintaining $\mathsf{CMSO}_2$ properties on dynamic structures with bounded feedback vertex number: Proof of the Replacement Lemma

 \section{Proof of the Replacement Lemma}

 In this section we provide a proof of the Replacement Lemma (Lemma~\ref{lem:replacement_lemma}).
 As mentioned, the proof is based on an application of Ehrenfeucht-Fra\"isse games (EF games, for short).
-Therefore, we need to first recall those games for the particular instance of $\msotwo$ logic that we work with.
+Therefore, we need to first recall those games for the particular variant of the Monadic Second-Order logic that we work with -- $\msotwo$.

 \paragraph*{Ehrenfeucht-Fra\"isse games.} Fix a binary signature $\Sigma$.
 The EF game is played on a pair of boundaried $\Sigma$-structures, $\Af$ and $\Bf$, both with the same boundary $D$.
 There are two players: Spoiler and Duplicator.
 Also, there is a parameter $q\in \N$, which is the length of the game.
 The game proceeds in $q$ rounds, where every round is as follows.